johan-wendelind/on-learning/README.md

 # on-learning

-A playground repository for exploration and personal developmnt
+A playground repository for exploration and personal development